informatica-unica/lip/README.md

 ```

 #### Install the GitHub CLI

-From now on we will be working solely on the command line of a Linux shell.
-If you're on Windows, that means you're going to be typing commands within a WSL shell running Ubuntu.
-Otherwise, as a Linux or macOS user, you're going to be using your OS's native shell.

 Next, we want the GitHub CLI.
 The GitHub CLI is a useful tool to manage your online repositories from the comfort of the command line.
 We just need it to perform `git` commands as an authenticated user.